 The owner was fully satisfied and happily gave them two musk-melon to eat.
 He also gave Qaboos some money as the price of his service.
 The owner then proposed them to be his employer as permanently.
-The offer was very attractive, yet they refused saying goodby and went ahead towards the Egyptian capital.
+The offer was very attractive, yet they refused to say goodbye and went ahead towards the Egyptian capital.

 Pharaoh amused by the art and style of his proposal.
 He said, "O young man!
 What is your arts and craftsmanship that we may offer you a suitable Job?"

-He said, 'O my lord!
-I am capable to do any kind of Job, but I will be gratify if I would awarded any of the public service if an scope my lord have in his hand."
+He said, 'O my Lord!
+I am capable to do any kind of Job, but I will be gratified if I would award any of the public services if a scope my Lord has in his hand."